z4pf1sh/z4pf1sh.github.io/docs/posts/windows-rant/pt1-relics-and-consistency.md

 > Windows PCs will continue to adapt and evolve, and Windows will be everywhere on every kind of device without compromise.
 >
-> \- Steve Ballmer, Microsoft CEO[^5]
+> — Steve Ballmer, former CEO of Microsoft[^5]

-Good one, Steve.
+Nice one, Steve.
+For readers, please remember the “without compromise” statement, or you may miss some good laughs.
 As part of their plan, the next generation of Windows would feature:

 - A new, touch-friendly UI
 - An app ecosystem like the App Store